To apply for one of our programs, please follow the steps outlined below.

 As an international student, if your score is lower, you may only apply to College Success, the Reading Lab, and Academic Writing.
 If you have not taken the TOEFL or IELTS, contact the nearest test center to register for a test.

-SOCIAL SECURITY NUMBERS SHOULD BE REMOVED OR BLACKED OUT.
+SOCIAL SECURITY NUMBERS MUST BE REMOVED OR BLACKED OUT.

-Unfortunately, the College Board cannot send your test scores directly to Summer College.
-In addition, even if you have had your scores sent from the College Board to Cornell University, we cannot access them.
+The College Board cannot send your test scores directly to Summer College.
+Even if you have had your scores sent from the College Board to Cornell University, we cannot access them.

 If mailing items, please submit them to: